 This course covers the major political, social and cultural developments in Europe during the period of the two world wars.
 This time period saw the collapse of empires and the creation of new national states and witnessed the first socialist revolutions and the creation of a new state organized on Marxist principles in the Soviet Union.
 During this era, liberal democracy and capitalism failed, authoritarian and totalitarian dictatorships proliferated, and, ultimately, political violence and warfare overtook the European continent.
 At the same time, the first half of the 20th century saw an explosion of creativity, technological expansion and utopian social and cultural projects.
-Interpretations of "interwar" Europe have ranged from nostalgia for a golden age before the horrors of the Second World War to focus on the constant political and military conflict of a "second Thirty Years War."
+Interpretations of "inter-war" Europe have ranged from nostalgia for a golden age before the horrors of the Second World War to focus on the constant political and military conflict of a "second Thirty Years War."
 In order to analyze these varying interpretations of the era, we will focus on themes such as political ideology, class conflict, racism, gender, the persecution of "internal enemies" and social outsiders, violence, and the general crisis of modernity.
 HIST 132 is recommended.
-This counts toward the modern requirement for the major and minor.
 No prerequisite.